stoodder/falconjs/README.md

 * Support for Knockout 3.1
 * Elements with the 'view' binding may now specifiy internal HTML which will override the lookup of a template from the 'url' attribute
 * Added Falcon.addConductor
+* Removed auto-magic setting of the 'data-bind' attribute of our application elements in favor of programatic application of the bindings (using ko.applyBindingAccessorsToNode instead).

 **Bugs Fixed**
 * Fixed reference overwritting on colleciton merge method.